MmmCheesy/LoL-10min-Classifier/README.md

 # LoL-10min-Classifier
 Predicting the outcome of LoL games based on 10 minute match data.

-First, get a riot api key.
+First, get a riot api key and add it to scrape.py and lolwin.py.

 Second, run scrape.py with desired settings.